 Did you know, breastfeeding can burn up to 500 calories per day, so listen to those hunger cues!
 It’s also between 80 and 90 per cent water, so it’s no surprise that drinking extra water will help maintain your supply of milk.
-Yet there are some other key ingredients you can add to your diet to help boost the quality and quantity of your breastmilk:
+Yet, there are some other key ingredients you can add to your diet to help boost the quality and quantity of your breastmilk that might surprise you.

 If you are feeling overwhelmed, now is the time to increase your intake of dark leafy veg such as spinach and raw nuts to calm your nerves.
 If you're not a spinach fan, try adding it to a stress busting smoothie: simply blend 200ml coconut water, half an avocado, 50g of spinach, 1 tbsp sunflower seeds and a handful of berries.

 Different studies show that certain tastes will increase the length of time your baby feeds.
 One flavour that's proven to make a difference is garlic, so put garlic bread back on the menu and see if your baby likes it too.

 2) Add plenty of different flavours to your diet

 Did you know, your breastmilk is between 80 and 90% water, so drinking extra liquids right now is important to maintain your supply of milk.
 Experts reckon as well as your usual 1.5 litres per day, if you are breastfeeding you should be drinking an extra 800ml, which is around four large glasses of water.
 Your body will help you remember by releasing the hormone oxytocin during feeds, which will make you feel thirsty.
 Try and keep track of how much you’re drinking and watch out for signs of dehydration.

 3) Drink up!